uvacw/teaching-bdaca/12ec-course/week04/exercises/README.md

 You will find useful examples here: https://github.com/uvacw/teaching-bdaca/blob/main/modules/basics/visualization.ipynb

-## 3. Bonus exercise
+## 4. Bonus exercise

-If you have time left and want an extra challenge, try to implement the necessary cleanup steps from step 0 yourself, so that your analysis can work directly on `wozwaarde.csv` instead of having to rely on our pre-cleaned `wozwaarde-clean.csv`.
+If you want an extra challenge to try out at home, try to implement the necessary cleanup steps from step 0 yourself, so that your analysis can work directly on `wozwaarde.csv` instead of having to rely on our pre-cleaned `wozwaarde-clean.csv`.